zhengqigao/PRML-Solution-Manual/README.md

 ### Instruction
 This is a solution manual for the famous book [Pattern Recognition and Machine Learning](http://users.isr.ist.utl.pt/~wurmd/Livros/school/Bishop%20-%20Pattern%20Recognition%20And%20Machine%20Learning%20-%20Springer%20%202006.pdf).
 I will keep update the solutions as my learning process goes on.

 There are some problems that I am not sure, which have been marked by "Waiting for update" in the solution manual.
-If you want to provide a solution for these unsolving problems, have any question, or come up with better ideas about any problem in the manual, please feel free to contact with me <zhengqigao@163.com> or <18212020014@fudan.edu.cn>
+If you want to provide a solution for these unsolving problems, have any question, or come up with better ideas about any problem in the manual, please feel free to contact me.
 ### Update List

 **Sep 22,2018**